 The magnitude or modulus of a vector can be seen as a positive number that measures its length and is denoted as the modulus of a vector is sometimes written as a.

 Now, different types of operations can be performed on these vectors, such as addition, subtraction, multiplication, division, etc.

 We will see how to do the cross-product of vectors, their formula, and their properties with some examples through this article.

 Cross product can be specified as the multiplication of two vectors.
 A cross product is represented by the multiplication sign (in between two vectors.
 Cross product can also be seen as a binary vector operating in a three-dimensional system.

-If a cross product of two vectors is taken then it will always give a third vector which is perpendicular to the taken vectors.
-We also have many online cross product calculators where you can find the cross-product between two vectors within the seconds.
+If a cross product of two vectors is taken then it will always give a third vector that is perpendicular to the taken vectors.
+We also have many online cross-product calculators where you can find the cross-product between two vectors within the seconds.

 A cross product is sometimes used to determine the vector perpendicular to the plane surface traversing the two vectors.
 The cross product of two vectors let’s say a, b, is equal to another vector that is at right angles to both the vectors, and it occurs in three dimensions.

 Editor’s Choice: Difference Between Scalar and Vector Quantity (All New)